Luci-MG/Under-the-Hood/docs/langdives/Java/JavaPassBy.md

 Java is stricly pass by value but lets go in depth.

-## **Reference vs Primitive**

-**Primitive Types**: These are the basic data types in Java (e.g., `int`, `char`, `boolean`).
-When you pass a primitive type to a method, a **copy** of the value is made.

-**Reference Types**: These include objects, arrays, and instances of classes.
-When you pass a reference type to a method, you pass a reference (or pointer) to the actual object in memory, not the object itself.

 ## **Pass by Value**

-Java uses a mechanism called **pass by value** for method arguments, but it’s important to clarify how this applies to primitive and reference types.
+Java uses a mechanism called pass by value for method arguments, but it’s important to know how this applies to primitive and reference types.

 ### **Primitive Types**

-When you pass a primitive type to a method, the method receives a copy of the variable's value.
+These are the basic data types in Java (e.g., `int`, `char`, `boolean`), When you pass a primitive type to a method, the method receives a copy of the variable's value.
 Any changes made to this copy do not affect the original variable.

-???+ example
+??? example "Primitive Types Example"
     ```java
     public class PassByValueExample {
         public static void main(String[] args) {